 There is a quick fix for these often subconscious beliefs that run in our mind and are expressed through our eating and that is to keep a gratitude journal.
 Im grateful to write this blog, to sit in the sunshine and have the knowledge, time and computer to bring these thoughts into being.
 I keep a gratitude journal and write at least five things I am grateful for every day.
 The more grateful you are, the more things you see and experience, to be grateful for.
 My partner and I have started playing gratitude ping pong, which is before we go to sleep we bounce back and forth the things we are grateful for.
 One of which has to be a quality within us, like the ability to touch type, that I can run 2k without stopping, that I am flexible enough to touch my toes.
 Then we move to the externals, such as sunshine and a comfy bed.
 This a simple exercise but dont underestimate the power of gratitude to stop you eating emotionally.
 The hole inside will be filled with thanks rather than biscuits.

-There are other aspects to emotional eating and the craving for sweet stuff, such as certain foods, flavours, stretches and acupressure points that feed and balance the Stomach & Spleen and I will be covering all other aspects at the Sweet Satisfaction Retreat but a gratitude journal is a good place to start.
+There are other aspects to emotional eating and the craving for sweet stuff, such as certain foods, flavours, stretches and acupressure points that feed and balance the Stomach & Spleen and I covering all other aspects on the Stopping Sweet Cravings Online Course but a gratitude journal is a good place to start.
 It can begin to stop the cycle of sugar highs and energy lows.
-Everyone attending the retreat will receive a Gratitude journal to take home and we will practice filling it on the retreat together, where there will be lots of things to be grateful for.
-Including recipes and cooking classes that will offer healthy alternatives to stop the sweet cravings.
-I really hope to see you at the kitchen table for this wonderful, unique weekend where you can learn to use your body’s cravings, emotions, colours and times of day/year to understand what is going on inside your body.
+The course includes recipes and cooking classes that offer healthy alternatives to stop the sweet cravings.
+I really hope to see you at the virtual kitchen table for this wonderful, unique course where you can learn to use your body’s cravings, emotions, colours and times of day/year to understand what is going on inside your body.

 We all have to eat, now you can understand what you are eating and why you chose the foods you do.
-This Retreat is about understanding unconscious desires for sweet foods and awareness of the emotional aspect of food.
-If you would like more information including a full schedule outline plus menu, email me below and I will email it out to you.
+My courses are about understanding unconscious desires for sweet foods and awareness of the emotional aspect of food.
+If you would like more information please contact me below.